MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Update a wishlist.
-Users can update their own wishlists, admins can create wishlists for others.
+Get a user's default wishlist.
+This will create a default wishlist if one does not exist.

 ## Create a wishlist